FranckBeugnet/projectTracking/README.md

 - Add Team Member Section
 - Add release filter option on the left side menu
 - Fixe Toolbar At top of the screen
+- Chart are now into tabs
+- Add issues chart